apache/camel/MIGRATION.md

 However users whom wants to trim the size of the classes on the classpath, can use fine grained Maven dependency on only the modules needed.
 You may find how to do that in the examples.

+We have also modularized many of the core components and moved them out of `camel-core` to individual components:

+- camel-browse
+- camel-controlbus
+- camel-dataformat
+- camel-direct
+- camel-directvm
+- camel-file
+- camel-language
+- camel-log
+- camel-properties
+- camel-ref
+- camel-rest
+- camel-saga
+- camel-scheduler
+- camel-seda
+- camel-stub
+- camel-timer
+- camel-validator
+- camel-xslt

+TODO: there are some remainder components in camel-core we would like to modularize
 TODO: we need camel-core-minimal dependency for just basic Camel